 This is my secret ingredient!
-When paired with mustard it lends an out of this world rich flavor.
-BUT, if you are not fan or do not care for ever so slight a hint of spiciness, then replace the sriracha with ketchup for a still-tasty vegan meatloaf recipe!
+When paired with mustard it lends an out-of-this-world rich flavor.
+BUT, if you are not a fan or do not care for ever so slight a hint of spiciness, then replace the sriracha with ketchup for a still-tasty vegan meatloaf recipe!

 Yes!
 Store cooked meatloaf in freezer-safe containers for up to 6 months.
 Thaw, then re-heat in a 375 F oven until warmed throughout.